sahilng/pingpong/README.md

 **Hide Response Time**:

-If you only want to display the server's response without the response time:
+If you only want to display the response time:

 ```
 pingpong -h [URL]